 October 2, 2019, at Berkshire Mountain Distillers, Sheffield, MA

 The second lesson is led by Regional Director Keith Girouard and Senior Business Advisor Nancy Shulman of the Massachusetts Small Business Development Center.
 Keith and Nancy present a class on the "fundamentals of business" and walk students through the Business Planning Worksheet.
 This worksheet provides the outline for the business plans that students prepare during the course.

-Keith introduce a tool for evaluating business ideas, and explained that often you need to weigh your priorities as you think about your business.
+Keith introduces a tool for evaluating business ideas and explains that often you need to weigh your priorities as you think about your business.

 Week Three: Marketing

 October 16, 2019, at The Great Barrington Bagel Co., Great Barrington, MA

 The third class is on marketing and market research.
 We introduce the concept of a 'value proposition,' and illustrate the principles of marketing to participants.
 Students are provided guidelines for the information that one needs to gather when conducting market research.
 Guidelines can be seen here.